Uvalde Consolidated Independent School District

 Uvalde Consolidated Independent School District (UCISD) is a public school district based in Uvalde, Texas, US.
 Located in Uvalde County, the district extends into portions of Zavala and Real counties.
 In addition to Uvalde, the district serves the communities of Batesville in Zavala County, and Uvalde Estates in Uvalde County.
 The total land area of the district is 1093 sqmi.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+On May 24, 2022, 19 students and 2 teachers were killed by a gunman at Robb Elementary School, a school in the UCISD district.
+The district was rated "academically acceptable" by the Texas Education Agency.
 The district superintendent is Ashley Chohlis.